Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 * [#478](https://github.com/Icinga/icinga-powershell-framework/pull/478) Fixes connection option "Connecting from parent system" which is not asking for ca.crt path
 * [#479](https://github.com/Icinga/icinga-powershell-framework/pull/479) Fixes possible exceptions while trying to remove downloaded repository temp files which might still contain a file lock from virusscanners or other tasks
 * [#480](https://github.com/Icinga/icinga-powershell-framework/pull/480) Fixes service locking during Icinga Agent upgrade and ensures errors on service management are caught and printed with internal error handling
+* [#490](https://github.com/Icinga/icinga-powershell-framework/pull/490) Fixes the command `Uninstall-IcingaComponent` for the `service` component which is not doing anything

 ### Enhancements